Vimal1020/SupremeComponentsExercise2/README.md

 # SupremeComponentsExercise2

-A simple ASP.NET Core 8 Web API for managing products in-memory with support for filtering, pagination, and global error handling.
+A simple ASP.NET Core 8 Web API for managing products in-memory with support for filtering, pagination, and robust error handling.

 ---